OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

   ]
 }
 ```
-- Go to `Content` -> `Content Items` and Verify that the content item is created available as shown below image.
+- Go to `Content` -> `Content Items` and verify that the content item is available as shown on the image below.

 ![Content Item](./images/image-001.PNG)

 ### Create Blazor App in Razor Class library.

-In this section we'll create .NET Blazor Application, as Razor Class library and later we'll reference it in Orchard Core Application.
+In this section we will create a .NET Blazor application, as Razor Class library and then, we will reference it in Orchard Core application.

 !!! note

 You can add `.razor` files in main Orchard Core Web application, however adding `.razor` file in Orchard Core modules are not supported.
-For this reason, and to have maximum reusability of your razor components, always use razor class library and add it as reference to your orchard core web project or orchard core module.
+For this reason, and to have maximum reusability of your razor components, always use razor class library and add it as reference to your Orchard Core Web project or Orchard Core module.

-- Create Razor class library project `OCBlazorLib.csproj` and add it to the solution `BlazorCms`.
+- Create a Razor class library project `OCBlazorLib.csproj` and add it to the solution `BlazorCms`.
 - Add the project's reference to your web application project.
-- You can run following commands to create new razor class library project.
+- You can run following commands to create a new Razor class library project.

 ```dotnetcli
 dotnet new razorclasslib -f net8.0 -o OCBlazorLib